2ndSightLab/ai-tracker/fixed.md

 6/2/2026 6:18 PM - started with opus 4.6 but switched to 4.8 because it was makign mistakes. had to tell it to stop beign so verbose.

+🟢 Add option to go back to select ou menu and deploy/delete/verify menu.

 🟢 Pull admin ips from other configs if exist keep having to look thos up, also admin acct, email domain, etc. maybe have a default configuration file

 🟢 Add a verfication step for KMS policies - added output to kms verification